Cyber Security of Sensor Systems for State Sequence Estimation: A Machine Learning Approach: Proposed Methods and worst-case Attacks

 Next, we describe our two approaches for augmenting EDAD to eliminate the issue described at the end of the previous section.
 Our approaches implement what we call an actual path consistency check (APCC) to test if the sensor data is following the actual trajectory of the state.
 The first approach, called APCC-SIMPLE, is designed for cases where the attacker does not have knowledge about the details of the protection approach.
 The second approach, called APCC-ADDITIONAL, is designed for cases when the attacker has knowledge about the protection approach.
 This second approach adds some additional checks.

-First, we group all sensors such that each group contains all processed sensor outputs that predict the same component of the tracked trajectory.
+First, we group all similar sensors such that each group contains all processed sensor outputs that predict the same component of the tracked trajectory.
 For the group of sensors predicting the first component of the trajectory (maybe the $X$ component of an object's position as in the top left of Fig~\ref{f1}), all the sensors passing EDAD (AD in Fig~\ref{f1}) are put through our APCC, which attempts to check if the sensor data is following the path of the actual trajectory.
 This same processing is carried out for each group of sensors predicting all the other components of the trajectory.
 Then all the sensor data that passes this check, deemed to be unattacked sensor data, will be sent on to the estimation/fusion processing which will combine (fuse) this data, possibly with other data (including trajectory estimates at previous time steps), to produce the trajectory estimate.
 The estimation/fusion processing can be thought of as a possibly user-selected estimation algorithm that assumes all the sensor data input to it is unattacked.

 The overall approach is illustrated in the block diagram in Fig~\ref{f1}.
 It should be noted that the APCC block includes the two options just discussed.
 The first option, called APCC-SIMPLE, consists of just the part labeled 1 in the APCC block in Fig~\ref{f1}.
 The second option, called APCC-ADDITIONAL, includes both the parts labeled 1 and 2 (2 builds on 1) in the APCC block in Fig~\ref{f1}.
 Next, we describe the details of the APCC block, under two subsections entitled APCC-SIMPLE and APCC-ADDITIONAL.
-This is followed by a subsection on the worst-case attacks and a subsection providing the details of the estimation/fusion processing.
+This is followed by a subsection on the worst-case attacks.